ravi-del/blah-blah/README.md

 ## Implementation
 To execute test cases and generate a TestNG report you should perform following steps:

-1. Clone the git hub repository to local.
+1. Clone the git hub repository to local.<br />
 `git clone https://github.com/delhivery/api-autommation.git`

-2. Use maven package command to create a fat jar.
+2. Use maven package command to create a fat jar.<br />
 `mvn package`

-3. Make you shell script executable using chmod and then execute it.<br />
+3. Make you shell script executable using chmod and then execute it.<br/>
 ```bash
 chmod +x startup.sh
 ./startup.sh`